Jirès Kembo Ekoko

-Jirès Kembo Ekoko (born 8 January 1988) is a former professional footballer who played as a striker.
-His father is Kembo Uba Kembo, who played for Zaire national team in the 1974 FIFA World Cup.
+Jirès Kembo Ekoko (born 8 January 1988) is a French former professional footballer who played as a striker.
+His father is Kembo Uba Kembo, who played for the Zaire national team in the 1974 FIFA World Cup.
 Born in Zaire, Kembo Ekoko is a former youth international for France.

 Early life

-Jirès Kembo Ekoko also known as Kembinho was born on 8 January 1988 in Kinshasa, Zaire.
-He moved to France when he was six years old and lived in Bondy, Île-de-France with his uncle and older sister.
-His mother decided to send him to Europe for education, while his parents remained in Zaire (later renamed DR Congo in 1997).
-Kembo Ekoko was adopted by the Mbappé family, and is the adopted brother of Kylian Mbappé and Ethan Mbappé.
+Jirès Kembo Ekoko was born on 8 January 1988 in Kinshasa, Zaire.
+His mother decided to send him to France at the age of six for education, while his parents remained in Zaire.
+Kembo Ekoko lived in Bondy, Île-de-France with his uncle and older sister.
+He was adopted by the Mbappé family, and is the adopted brother of Kylian Mbappé and Ethan Mbappé.

 Kembo Ekoko began playing football in the street and was spotted by scouts while playing in school.
-At age 9, Kembo Ekoko signed with the youth team AS Bondy in 1997.
-Four years later, he would join the national youth academy at Clairefontaine.
-After three years of training, he would join Rennes.
-Upon joining the club, Kembo Ekoko soon joined the youth team and made an impression.
-Due to his technical qualities, he was nicknamed "Kembinho" by his teammates.
-By the end of May, he signed his first professional contract.
+In 1997, he signed with the youth team AS Bondy at the age of nine.
+Four years later, he joined the youth football academy Clairefontaine.
+After three years of training, he joined the football club Rennes, where he made an impression as a member of the youth team.
+Due to his technical skills, he was nicknamed "Kembinho" by his teammates.
+He eventually signed his first professional contract with Rennes.